TrebledJ/trebledj.github.io/content/pages/postlike/webroll.md

 title: Webroll
 ---

 A curated list of awesome blog posts, papers, and resources by others on the web.
 This page is inspired by the concept of a [blogroll](https://indieweb.org/blogroll).
-For now, I'll mainly focus on sharing cool articles I've come across.
+For now, I'll mainly focus on sharing cool stuff I've come across.
 Sorted by most recent reads at the top, per section.
 I'll try to better organise all this later.

 ## Prose and Posts